Rania193/tech-challenge/README.md

 values-prod.yaml depending on the destination namespace.

-Argo CD notices the new ApplicationSets, renders the charts, and performs a `helm upgrade --install …`inside the cluster for you.
+Argo CD notices the new ApplicationSets, renders the charts, and performs a `helm upgrade --install …`inside the cluster.
 ArgoCD now syncs `dev` & `prod` automatically.